This article will explain:

 - Select 'Cashdrawer' then 'Reconciliations'

-- ation, select the required date under 'Shift' and then select the 'Edit Reconciliation' icon located at the bottom left corner of the screen
+- To begin a new reconciliation, select the required date under 'Shift' and then select the 'Edit Reconciliation' icon located at the bottom left corner of the screen

 - You will now see the 'reconciliation' page.
 Select each field on the left to fill in the amounts (see 'definition of terms' further on in this article)